ZHYang-PKU/VGGT-SAM/README.md

 ## 📋 Project Overview

-**Multi-View** SAM is a framework for multi-view image segmentation based on pre-trained **SAM (Segment Anything Model)** and **VGGT**.
+**Multi-View** SAM is a framework for multi-view image segmentation based on pre-trained **SAM (Segment Anything Model)** and **VGGT (Visual Geometry Grounded Transformer)**.
 This project enables simultaneous semantic segmentation across multiple viewpoints using a single point prompt from the first image.

 ## 🎯 Core Task